jvanoostrum/cdn/techradar/readme.md

-CDN release of the Techradar minified javascript and css files
+Minified source of javascript and css files for release